Last updated on July 15, 2019

 Once you click Apply, you are redirected to the previous page.
 Click Create and the deployment will start after a few validations that will not take too long.

 Once the deployment is complete, you get a notification.
 After that, if you refresh the App Services page, the newly created app will be on the list.

 Congratulations!!
 You just deployed your application as a Docker container on Microsoft Azure App Services.

 Testing the application

-Open the URL in your favourite browser and you must have your application working.
+Open the URL in your favorite browser and you must have your application working.
 Here is mine:

 If the application is not working, the first thing you want to check is the logs.
 For that, go to Settings > Container Settings and you see the Logs.
 Here is how it looks: